mozilla-services/remote-settings-client/CONTRIBUTING.md

 # Contributing to Remote-Settings Client

-When contributing to the development of Remote-Settings Client, please first discuss the change you wish to make via issue, email, or any other method with the maintainers before making a change.
+When contributing to the development of Remote-Settings Client, create a new issue and make sure with the maintainers before making a change that the change is really needed.

 Please note we have a [Code of Conduct](CODE-OF-CONDUCT), please follow it in all your interactions with the project.